 Certificates can be issued by a certificate authority (CA), or they can be self-signed by the private key that you generate.
 If you have access to a CA, follow instructions provided by your CA for generating keys and issuing certificates.
 If you do not have access to a CA, you can generate a self-signed certificate using one of the many publicly available free tools, such as openssl.

-Using the default Apigee keystore and cert in a free trial organization in the Cloud
+Using the Apigee freetrial cert and key in the Cloud

 For all Cloud free trial organizations, Apigee creates a default keystore and alias.
 You